OGGM/oggm/docs/faq.rst

-The purpose of OGGM is to be an *easy to use*, *fully automated* **global glacier model**, i.e. applicable to any glacier in the world without specific tuning or tweaking.
+The purpose of OGGM is to be an *easy to use*, *fully automated* **global glacier model**, i.e. applicable to any glacier in the world with or without specific tuning or tweaking.
 Therefore, it does not attempt to replace (and even less compete with) these established ice dynamics models: it can be seen as a "framework", a set of unified tools with eases the process of working with many mountain